niloydebbarma-code/allycat-rag-graprag/docs/running-in-docker.md

 # Running Allycat Using Docker

-This is the quickest way to try out Allycat.
+This is the quickest way to try out AllyCat.
 No setup needed.
 Just need Docker runtime.

 The docker container has: